 St. James's Place was accessed by a passageway from Mitre Square.

 Richard Kuklinski claimed to have killed using cyanide in a spray.
 A man of Bond's experience and knowledge would have been capable of something similar.
-In an 1876 murder trial Bond states that Chloral, Prussic Acid (cyanide), Strychnine, Morphia and Laudunum were such as would be held legitimately by a medical man.
-An 1889 letter from Leith has drawings of a gun, a coffin, a bottle marked 'poison' and a dagger.
+In an 1876 court appearance Bond states that chloral, prussic acid (cyanide), strychnine, morphia and laudunum were found at the home of the defendant and were such as would be held legitimately by a medical man.
+The drugs were delivered to Bond's house by an Inspector Clark, thus presenting Bond with a clear opportunity to take possession of some or all of them.
+Death from chloral could not easily be distinguished from death by natural causes.
+A drachm of Prussic acid would certainly produce death.
+(An 1889 letter from Leith has drawings of a gun, a coffin, a bottle marked 'poison' and a dagger.)
+Maybe he became a morphine addict at this point.

 In 1878 the annual hunt dinner of the Taunton Vale Foxhounds was held at the Castle Hotel, Taunton.
 A Mr. Scarlett, a well known sportsman who had been the Master of the Taunton Vale Harriers for about 40 years appears in a list next to Abraham Beviss Bond's sons Thomas(vice-chairman) and Abraham.
 St James's St. is a few hundred yards from the hotel.
 Scarlet jackets were (and still are) commonly worn among the hunting community.